-Join Tim Grey for an in-depth discussion in this video Looking at the RAW mode options on the Canon 7D Mark II, part of Performance Tuning the Canon 7D Mark II.
+Join Tim Grey for an in-depth discussion in this video Looking at the RAW mode options on the Canon 7D Mark II, part of Canon 7D Mark II: Tips, Tricks, & Techniques.

 - As a photographer, you're probably…already well aware that digital cameras…allow you to capture in a RAW capture mode…or create JPEG files right at the time of capture.…You even have the option to shoot RAW plus JPEG,…so that you're creating both of those file types.…If in doubt, my recommendation would certainly be…to shoot in RAW mode.…That gives you maximum flexibility,…you're getting the maximum bit depth capabilities…of your image sensor,…you have more flexibility in post-processing.…There are just a variety of benefits,…hopefully most of the time,…if not all of the time you don't really…need most of those benefits.…